Invitation and Registration

 Additional Nights:

-Any additional nights must be paid individually directly to the Bildungshaus.
-However, we are happy to handle the reservation for you upon request.
+Any additional nights must be paid individually and directly to the Bildungshaus.
+However, we will gladly take care of the reservation for you upon request.

 Registration & Deadlines: